pbli/RadarDataAnalysis_201611/README.md

 # RadarData analysis
 Run radar.m can automatically output plots and forms.
-The original data file needs to be in the same directory.
+Please 	1) place the original data file in the same directory
+	2) close all ouputed PDF files for running the .m file